sql-js/sql.js/README.md

 ## Upgrading from 0.x to 1.x

-Version 1.0 of sql.js introduces a number of breaking changes due primarily to the fact that WebAssembly must be loaded asynchronously, whereas asm.js was able to be loaded synchronously.
+Version 1.0 of sql.js must be loaded asynchronously, whereas asm.js was able to be loaded synchronously.

 So in the past, you would:
 ```html